arcium-hq/agave/CONTRIBUTING.md

 underscore (i.e. alice\_keypair) or a numeric suffix (i.e. tx0).

 * For function and method names, use `<verb>_<subject>`.
-For unit tests, that verb should always be `test` and for benchmarks the verb should always be `bench`.
+For unit tests, that verb should always be `test` and for benchmarks, the verb should always be `bench`.
 Avoid namespacing function names with some arbitrary word.
 Avoid abbreviating words in function names.